Ewan-D/beginnersBase11ty/src/posts/letsMakeAProgram.md

 ---

-I really like to read Ursula Guine so I was plesently surprised when I found a little quote of hers that could be translated into a little kind of function type ting...
+I have been learning how to do a bit of programming recently and it is starting to effect the way that I look things.
+For instance, I am enjoying reading Ursula Guin's 'Left Hand Of Darkness' and I stumbled across a quote of hers that seemed to translate into a type of conditional loop.
+Huzzah!
+An opportunity to throw something of a small program together...

 ``` js
 let whatNext = (action, info) => {
 let profitable = 0;
 // check input for nonsense
     if(action && info){
         profitable++;